benoriol/satellital-tent-detection/README.md

     Notice that inside this file, you must hardcode some parameters such as training and validation data folder.
     Validation data folder must have the same structure than the training folder.

+In this file, you also have the definition of the model.
+If there, you can costumise the model, training algorithm, batch size, etc...
+It has a DataLoader class which is used to load the data and form the batches.

 ## Using the models